 Modified Waterfall model

-So to overcome this drawback, waterfall model has been modified to add feedback system between stages.
-So that if any problem found at one phase can cause remedial action to taken at the previous phase.
+So to overcome this drawback, waterfall model has been modified to add a feedback system between stages.
+So that if any problem is found at one phase can cause remedial action to take at the previous phase.

-The main difference between classic and modified waterfall model is the feedback system, which provides to previous phases.
-If errors or problems are detected at any phase, these feedback system helps previous phases to correct errors or problems.
+The main difference between the classic and modified waterfall model is the feedback system, which provides to previous phases.
+If errors or problems are detected at any phase, this feedback system helps previous phases to correct errors or problems.

 Modified waterfall model also referred to as iterative waterfall model

-You can read this article: What is SDLC (Software Development Life Cycle)
+You should read this article: What is SDLC (Software Development Life Cycle)

 Phases in waterfall model

 Requirement Gathering and Analysis – In this phase, we collect all the software requirements from the customer through discussion and interviews and written in requirement specification document called SRS document.

 This SRS document is the base of the software project because this document helps to develop the whole software project.